Skip to main content

 replacing five+ tools

-A family
+A family recipe.

 Peking has been a fixture on Malta's restaurant scene since the 8th of May, 2000.
 Founded by Victor Stivala and now run by his daughter Lucy-Anne and his son Marvic, it's the kind of place locals grew up with.
 Noodles still made by hand.
 Dishes still cooked from scratch.
 Regulars still known by name.